 In general, Mondays and Wednesday will be dedicated to the basic concepts of the week's readings (ECP).
-The Wednesday classes also feature comprehensive scholarly articles about the topic we are discussing that week.
+The Wednesday classes also features comprehensive scholarly articles about the topic we are discussing that week.
 The course instructor will upload these reading onto the canvass platform one week prior to class.
-The sections on Thursday/Friday will focus on the comparative cases (CCP) as a platform for applying what was learned in the other readings.
+The Thursdays/Fridays sections will focus on the comparative cases (CCP) as a platform for applying what was learned in the other readings.